mdakram2002/ALL-Projects-/README.md

 - State Management: Managing state with Context API and Redux.
 - API Integration: Fetching and displaying data from external APIs.
 - Forms and Validation: Creating and validating complex forms.
-- Applications: Building intermediate application like 'Study Point', Random-gif and 'Developers Blogs'.
+- Applications: Building intermediate application like 'Study Point', Random-gif'Developers Blogs' and Easy Shopping.

 # Advanced Level Projects:
 - Performance Optimization: Techniques for optimizing React applications.
 - Server-Side Rendering: Using Next.js for SSR.
 - Advanced Patterns: Using higher-order components, render props, and custom hooks.
-- Applications: Building advance level application like Counter-react-redux.
+- Applications: Building advance level application like, coming soon.

 # Deployment:
 Each project in this repository is deployed and accessible for live demonstration.
 Check out the live links provided in each project’s README file.